BarryLiuCQ/RoboND-Kinematics-Project/README.md

     # Calculate Wrest Center
     WC = EE - (0.303) * ROT_EE[:,2]
 ```
+The obtained matrix will be as following:

 <p align="center"> <img src="./misc_images/homo-xform-2.png"> </p>

+where l, m and n are orthonormal vectors representing the end-effector orientation along X, Y, Z axes of the local coordinate frame.

 ```python
     # Calculate theat1